Artist

 Stephen Head (keyboards)

-Franco Falsini had been in 1966 one of the founder members of the legendary power trio Noi Tre, that also featured a future member of La Triade, Agostino Nobile.
-The group, equally influenced by the likes of Cream and Pretty Things, only released a single in 1968, after which Falsini left them, replaced by another future legend of the italian progressive rock, Paolo Tofani, later with Area and also known as Electric Frankenstein.
+Franco Falsini had been in 1966 one of the founder members of the legendary power trio Noi Tre, that also featured a future member of Triade, Agostino Nobile and drummer Pino Pini.
+The group, equally influenced by the British models of the time, only released a single , Un posto dove, in 1966, after which Falsini left them, replaced by another future legend of the Italian progressive rock, Paolo Tofani, later with Area and also known as Electric Frankenstein.

-With the entrance of keyboardist Stephen Head, the fourth album Finest finger is their first containing many vocal parts, a more accessible work than their previous ones.
-In the same direction their next LP, Boxes paradise.
+Issued in 1976, with the entrance of keyboardist Stephen Head, the fourth album Finest finger is their first containing many vocal parts, a more accessible work than their previous ones.

-The band went to California, where another US-only album, Vision's fugitives, was released, with no success.
-The most american-sounding of their album, this also includes former Campo di Marte drummer Carlo Felice Marcovecchio (credited as Marco Marcovecchio) in a couple of tracks.
+Falsini and Edwards went back to the USA, where another album, Vision's fugitives, was released with no success by a small Californian label.
+The most American-sounding of their album, this also includes former Campo di Marte drummer Carlo Felice Marcovecchio (credited as Marco Marcovecchio) on a couple of tracks.

-Their late album was Flying tapes, released in 1978 and including reworkings of tracks from their earlier LP's.
+Polydor then issued Boxes paradise in 1977, not far from the sound of Finest finger, and their last album Flying tapes, released in 1978 with reworkings of tracks from their earlier LP's.

 Bass player Richard Ursillo has kept playing in various groups in the Florence area after the band's demise, and was briefly involved in